FastComments/fastcomments-code-examples/README.md

 # fastcomments-code-examples
-Examples for FastComments Usage, like SSO Integration
+Examples for FastComments usage, like SPA or SSO integration.